 Up to 128 VPN clients can connect to a virtual network at the same time.

 Can I use my own internal PKI root CA for Point-to-Site connectivity?

 Yes.
 Previously, only self-signed root certificates could be used.
 You can still upload up to 20 root certificates.

 Can I traverse proxies and firewalls by using Point-to-Site?

 Yes.
 We use Secure Socket Tunneling Protocol (SSTP) to tunnel through firewalls.
 This tunnel appears as an HTTPS connection.

 If I restart a client computer configured for Point-to-Site, will the VPN automatically reconnect?

-Does Point-to-Site support auto-reconnect and DDNS on the VPN clients?
+Does Point-to-Site support auto reconnect and DDNS on the VPN clients?

-Auto-reconnect and DDNS are currently not supported in Point-to-Site VPNs.
+No. Auto reconnect and DDNS are currently not supported in Point-to-Site VPNs.